abarrak/linux-sysops-handbook/README.md

 $ tail -f /var/logs/mysql.log
 ```

-You can configure the syslog service and manage it as any daemon:
+You can configure `rsyslog` service and manage it as any daemon:

 ```shell
 $ vim /etc/rsyslog.conf
 $ systemctl reload rsyslog
 ```

-On the other hand, use `journalctl` to view and follow the system's `journald` log entries, which resides in `run/log/journal`.
+On the other hand, use `journalctl` to view and follow the system's `journald` log entries, which resides in `/run/log/journal`.

 ```shell
 $ journalctl -n 50 -p err